Non-disclosure agreements pre-contract

-While the media focus has been on their questionable use in cases of sexual harassment and bullying, non-disclosure agreements can be very valuable in a variety of legitimate business situations.
+While the media focus has been on their use in cases of sexual harassment and bullying, non-disclosure agreements can be very valuable in a variety of legitimate business situations.

-Dermot Callinan, a corporate and commercial specialist with Myers & Co Solicitors in Stoke-on-Trent explains how the use of a non-disclosure agreement provides essential protection of commercial information when commencing discussions about any sensitive business deal, such as a company acquisition or disposal, a joint venture or merger, licensing or outsourcing arrangement.
+Dermot Callinan, corporate and commercial specialist with Myers & Co Solicitors in Stoke-on-Trent explains how the use of a non-disclosure agreement provides essential protection of commercial information when commencing discussions about any sensitive business deal, such as a company acquisition or disposal, a joint venture or merger, or a licensing or outsourcing arrangement.

 Do you need a mutual or unilateral NDA?